 INFORMATION WE COLLECT

-We collect information about you in which you provide to us through our website and through communications with us.
+We collect information about you which you provide to us through our website and through communications with us.

 In addition to the personal and financial information you submit (or we collect), we may collect information about your computing including, where available, your IP address, operating system and browser type.